Georges Ramaïoli

 Les Scynthes, by Georges Ramaïoli

-In 1980, he created science-fiction series 'Mado et Maildur' in Méfi and later Ère Comprimée.
+In 1980, Ramaïoli created the science fiction series 'Mado et Maildur' in Méfi and later Ère Comprimée.
 A collection of his short stories, 'Ouest Terne', was published by Glénat in 1984.
 He drew 'Le Dauphin Blanc' in Okapi and 'La Conquête du Mexique' with Carbonnel at Larousse publishers.
 Again with René Durand, he made 'Comme un Vol d'Hirondelles' in 1987, the first part of the 'Zoulouland' cycle.
-Ramaïoli commenced writing the scripts from the fourth album.
-In 1989, he did the artwork for François Corteggiani's historical saga 'L'Horus de Néken'.
-With Philippe Aubert, he made 'Ardoukouba', later renamed 'L'Or de Saba'.
+Ramaïoli took over the writing of the scripts from the fourth album.
+In 1989, he did the artwork for François Corteggiani's historical saga 'L'Horus de Néken' published by Milan.
+With Philippe Aubert, he made 'Ardoukouba' at Éditions Blanco, a series later renamed 'L'Or de Saba' at Soleil Productions.

 L'Horus de Néken, by Georges Ramaïoli